david-sanvicente/oddsium_caesars/README.md

 # Usage

-to install dependencies:
+install dependencies in both frontend and backend directories:

-cd frontend
+- cd frontend
-npm install
+- npm install
-cd ..
+- cd ..
-npm install
+- npm install

 Run frontend (:3000) & backend (:5000): npm run dev
 Run backend only: npm run server

 # Credentials

-Credentials are stored in a txt file at the root directory.
+Credentials are stored in a .txt file at the root directory.
 Williamhill.com is very sensitive to incorrect password entry and will lock the account if entered erroneously 3 times.
 Should the account become locked, please contact David (sanvicented1@gmail.com) and he will reset.